SamStuckey/jGreat/README.md

 `find(selector)` - Returns a `DOMNodeCollection` of all descendants of any nodes matching a passed in `selector` argument.

-`each(function)` - Iterate over all Nodes in a DOMNodeCollection and pass them to a provided function.
+`each(function)` - Iterates over all Nodes in a DOMNodeCollection and pass them to a provided function.

 `parent()` - Returns a `DOMNodeCollection` of the `parent`s of each of the DOM nodes.